Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Application to simple integral projection models at discrete time

 This relation does not require the matrix to be stochastic; an irreducible nonnegative matrix similarly yields an eigenvector corresponding to its Frobenius root \cite{oizumi2022sensitivity}.
-Focusing on the right-hand side of \eqref{sd1}, we see that the first term sums over all paths from every state \( k \) to state \( i \) at the previous step, while the second term subtracts the contribution of the paths that pass through state \( j \).
-Then, by replacing the sum with an integral in \eqref{sd1}, we observe that the resulting relation resembles the difference equation \eqref{efi1} that the coefficients of each power of \( \lambda_0 \) in \eqref{ef1} should satisfy.
+Focusing on the right-hand side of \eqref{sd1}, we see that the first term sums over all paths from every state $k$ to state $i$ at the previous step, while the second term subtracts the contribution of the paths that pass through state $j$.
+Replacing the sum with an integral in \eqref{sd1}, we observe that the resulting relation resembles the recursion \eqref{efi1}.

-However, from a measure-theoretic viewpoint, since a single point has Lebesgue measure zero, the expression \eqref{efi1} cannot be interpreted as ``subtracting the paths passing through \( y \) from all paths leading to \( x \).''
-Therefore, when \( w(y) = 1 \), we define the series on the right-hand side of \eqref{ef1} as the \emph{direct contribution} from \( y \) to \( x \).
-Similarly, we define the right-hand side of \eqref{aef2} as the \emph{adjoint direct contribution} from \( y \) to \( x \).
-These two direct contributions respectively represent the degree of contribution from a past state \( y \) to a future state \( x \), and the degree of dependence of a future state \( y \) on a past state \( x \).
-Furthermore, we define the \emph{self-direct contribution} as the direct contribution from a state \( y \) to itself, where the direct contribution and its adjoint coincide.
-In a Markov process, a self-direct contribution of one indicates recurrence; in IPM, the value of \(\lambda_0\) that makes the self-direct contribution equal to one gives the intrinsic growth rate.
+However, from a measure-theoretic viewpoint, since a single point has Lebesgue measure zero, the expression \eqref{efi1} cannot literally be interpreted as ``subtracting the paths passing through $y_0$ from all paths leading to $x$.''
+Therefore, when $w(y_0)=1$, we define the series on the right-hand side of \eqref{ef1} as the \emph{direct contribution} from $y_0$ to $x$.
+Similarly, we define the right-hand side of \eqref{aef2} as the \emph{adjoint direct contribution} from $y_0$ to $x$.
+These two direct contributions respectively represent the degree of contribution from a past state $y_0$ to a future state $x$, and the degree of dependence of a future state $y_0$ on a past state $x$.
+Furthermore, we define the \emph{self-direct contribution} as the direct contribution from a state $y_0$ to itself, where the direct contribution and its adjoint coincide.
+In a Markov process, a self-direct contribution of one indicates recurrence; in the IPM, the value of $\lambda_0$ that makes the self-direct contribution equal to one gives the intrinsic growth rate:

 In finite-dimensional models, namely transition matrix models, the self-direct contribution indeed reflects its name: it sums, over each number of steps, the paths that return to the same state for the first time.